 Distance – 60 miles each way

-We knew we had to see the Grand Canyon but we also knew that paying extra for the privilege wasn’t our style, so we stayed two nights at the motel in Williams AZ and just did a day trip to the Grand Canyon.
-It was just a 60 mile trip so easily doable in a day from there.
-We even came across our first roundabout of the trip there!
+We knew we had to see the Grand Canyon on this drive but we also knew that paying extra for the privilege wasn’t our style, so we stayed two nights at the motel in Williams AZ and just did a day trip to the Grand Canyon.
+It was just a 60 mile trip so easily doable in a day from there and kept it within our budget.

 Day 8 – Williams AZ – Needles CA

 The last day of our road trip – sadly, as I said not quite a full Dallas to Los Angeles road trip, but fairly close.
 I remember seeing signs for LA and thinking we should just go for it!!